Chaitra-B-V/DeepLearningProject/README.md

 GPT2-Simple - Foundational Model

-GPT2 Finetuned -
+GPT2 Finetuned - We have Fine-tuned the Foundational Model using the Dataset of Lex Fridman Podcast.
+We have experimented with models 124M and 774M of GPT2.

 GPT 3.5 Turbo -  is used to provide a character summary with names and attributes, as well as the text in a manuscript format.
-The character attributes are then compared with the attributes from a set of ElevenLabs voices, and the most appropriate voice is chosen for each character.
-The transcribed text is then read line by line using TTS by either the narrator or the character who is speaking.
+The character attributes are then compared with the attributes from a set of ElevenLabs voices

+ElevanLabs TTS - The most appropriate voice is chosen for each character.
+The transcribed text is then read line by line using Text-to-Speech(TTS) by either the narrator or the character who is speaking.

-ElevanLabs TTS
+Metrics Used

+Bleu Score : 0.03

 ## Usage